 TDIH: Barbara Dulinsky, USMC

-Dulinsky was a United States Marine—and the first female Marine to serve in a combat zone.
+She was a United States Marine—and the first female Marine to serve in a combat zone.
 Nor was it just any combat zone.
-MSgt.
-Dulinsky had volunteered to go to Vietnam.
+She’d volunteered for an assignment in Vietnam.

-Nor was it just any combat zone.
+It wasn’t just any combat zone, you see.
 MSgt.
 Dulinsky had volunteered to go to Vietnam.

-By the time she arrived for that assignment, Dulinsky had been serving in the Marine Corps for nearly two decades.
+Dulinsky had then been serving in the Marine Corps for nearly two decades.
 She’d advanced steadily through the ranks until she was a Senior Drill Instructor for female Marines at Parris Island, South Carolina.

 When the Marines began looking for a woman to go overseas, Dulinsky was a natural choice.